Josh65-2201/Website/src/routes/docs/install/+page.md

 ### Unofficial and modified versions of Windows

-This includes but is not limited to AtlasOS, ReviOS, disabling Windows update, removing the Microsoft store.
-Files is not officially supported on devices with these modifications.
+Unofficial or modified versions of Windows are not support.
+This includes using AtlasOS, ReviOS, disabling Windows updates, removing the Microsoft Store, errors when installing like Class not registered, The text associated with this error could not be found or A Prerequisite for install could not be satisfied.
+Files might be able to install if you follow the below.

 1. Type Services in Windows start menu
 2. Open the `Windows update` and `Delivery optimization` services properties (Double click)